Tristannn1337/Ivory/README.md

 -   This whole protocol hinges on the final withdrawal spec supporting the means for smart contracts to attribute a withdrawal balance to a specific validator.
 It doesn't much matter how that happens, but I would prefer a method that allows a single smart contract withdrawal address to be assigned to any number validators as to avoid needing to deploy a new smart contract for every validator that uses this protocol.
 Suggestions:
     -   Allow validator state to be queryable.
     -   Limit withdrawal transaction senders to the withdrawal address with a validator pubkey arg.

--   Things to graph/create a claculator for
-    -   Risk
-        -   Assuming a validator is slashed immediately and leaks into exiting, how much of the guarantee would be fulfilled?
-            -   If all with plenty left over, then risk is considered very low
-            -   If there's just enough to cover it, then risk is considered low
-            -   Risk also increases with lower bonds to reflect the higher probability of the contracts being used in an attack
-                -   probably an exponential increase
-    -   Value
-        -   Guarantee - price
-        -   Could the premium `price-(32-bond)` get locked up only to be realized at withdrawal?
-        -   Or does it matter?
-I mean... that's kinda cool that, as a node operator, you get a small payment up front.
-But does that open up an attack vector or anything?
-You'd have to make something like a 3 year contract where you take 30% with a 1ETH bond to maybe potentially exploit it... maybe that's a good enough reason to set the minimum bond at 2ETH?
-    -   Minimum predicted APY
-        - (Guarantee-(32-Bond))/lifetime
-    -   Failure to Withdraw leak
-    -   Bond coverage to lifetime ratio
-        -   Longer lifetimes will require larger bonds to cover potential loss
-        -   Shorter lifetimes require less bond to cover potential loss
-        -   What does this relationship look like?

--   A validator never exits and keeps validating indefinitely, never releasing funds.
-No one wins, the operator continues to spend electricity to keep the node validating.
-Highly unlikely to ever occur.

--   Operator fails at their job, the validator is forced to exit, and the Ivory NFT fails to deliver on its reward guarantee.
-It would take a spectacular failure for this to occur, and the risk can be controlled by only purchasing higher bond Ivory NFTs.

 IPFS dApp